 What spurred me to write this?
 Well, partly for myself as a reminder of my own policies, partly for readers to understand why I've not covered a film/TV series on here or, if I have ignored a costume from a work I have covered on here anyway.
 If the role you're looking for isn't on an article, this will tell you *why* I skipped it.

 Bought clothes are never included, end of.
 This archive is about the art of costume design - in short, clothes that were designed and constructed for a production.
-The clothes in Hackers or Wild at Heart may have been great looks, but the fact they were bought means these films will not be covered.Movies set in fairly recent decades, such as the 1970s or later, also typically have bought costumes, albeit from vintage clothing stores, flea markets, and so on.
+The clothes in Hackers or Twin Peaks may have been great looks, but the fact they were bought means these films will not be covered.Movies set in fairly recent decades, such as the 1970s or later, also typically have bought costumes, albeit from vintage clothing shops, thrift stores and flea markets.
 Ergo, these sort of productions also will not be covered.

 This policy extends to bought clothes that were altered for a production; whether it was dyed a different colour, cut to be shorter, distressed to appear more ragged, had patches or studs sewn on, etc. Hence, films such as The Warriors, Mad Max 2 or The Lost Boys, despite their iconic looks, will not be covered.